JetBrains/intellij-scala/README.md

    (typically into `<project directory>/target/scala-plugin.zip`).
 2. In IntelliJ, open Preferences, section Plugins, choose "Install plugin from disk..." and navigate to the scala-plugin.zip
 3. Restart IntelliJ

+## Other
+### Investigation performance issues
+- YourKit
+- There is a "Scala plugin profiler" tool window to track invocations of methods with `@Cached*` or `@Measure` annotations (from `org.jetbrains.plugins.scala.macroAnnotations` package) in real time.
+The tool window is available in [internal mode](https://plugins.jetbrains.com/docs/intellij/enabling-internal.html) or if `-Dinternal.profiler.tracing=true` is passed to IDEA using [custom VM options](https://www.jetbrains.com/help/idea/tuning-the-ide.html#procedure-jvm-options)